petzi53/weblog-notes/content/post/2017/2017-09-10-disqus-alternatives.md

 categories: [static sites, blog engines]
 tags: [disqus]
 draft: yes
 description: Disqus is a very popular service for hoosting and managing comments.
-But it has as an external service several disadvantages which are the philosophy of static websites opposed diametrically.
+But it has as an external service several disadvantages which opposed diametrically the philosophy of static websites.
 I discuss some alternatives for integrating discussion fora with static websites.
 ---
 [Disqus](https://disqus.com/) is a very popular service for hoosting and managing comments.
-But it has as an external service several disadvantages which are the philosophy of static websites opposed diametrically.
+But it has as an external service several disadvantages which opposed diametrically the philosophy of static websites.
 I discuss some alternatives for integrating discussion fora with static websites.
 <!--more-->

 ## Disqus has a long list of drawbacks